botpress/botpress/README.md

 If you have errors when building modules (timeout, random errors, etc), try the following:

-1. Set the environment variable GULP_SERIES=true before starting the build
-1. If it doesn't work, go in each module folder and type `yarn && yarn build`
+1. Go in each module folder and type `yarn && yarn build`

 ## Target a specific Botpress Edition